Herb Brooks

-Herbert Paul Brooks Jr. (August 5, 1937 – August 11, 2003) was an American ice hockey player and coach.
+Herbert Paul Brooks (August 5, 1937 – August 11, 2003) was an American ice hockey player and coach.
 His most notable achievement came in 1980 as head coach of the gold medal-winning U.S. Olympic team at Lake Placid.
 At the Games, Brooks' American team upset the heavily favored Soviet team in a match that came to be known as the "Miracle on Ice."

 Brooks also coached multiple National Hockey League (NHL) teams, as well as the French team at the 1998 Winter Olympics.
 He ultimately returned to coach the U.S. men's team to a silver medal at the 2002 Winter Olympics in Salt Lake City.
-Brooks died in a car accident in 2003.
-At the time of his death, he was the director of player personnel for the NHL's Pittsburgh Penguins.
-He was posthumously inducted into the Hockey Hall of Fame as a builder in 2006.
+When Brooks died in a car accident in 2003, he was the director of player personnel for the Pittsburgh Penguins.

+Brooks was inducted into the United States Hockey Hall of Fame in 1990 and the IIHF Hall of Fame in 1999.
+He was honored posthumously with the Wayne Gretzky International Award in 2004 and inducted into the Hockey Hall of Fame in 2006.

 Early years

-Brooks was born in Saint Paul, Minnesota, to Pauline and Herbert Brooks Sr. He attended Johnson High School, where his team won the 1955 state ice hockey championship.
+Brooks was born in Saint Paul, Minnesota, to Pauline and Herbert David Brooks.
+He attended Johnson High School, where his team won the 1955 state ice hockey championship.

 Brooks continued his ice hockey career with the University of Minnesota Gophers from 1955 to 1959.
 He was a member of the 1960 Olympic team, only to become the last cut the week before the Games started.
 Three weeks later, Brooks sat at home with his father and watched the team he almost made win gold in Squaw Valley.
 Afterwards, Brooks went up to the coach, Jack Riley, and said, "Well, you must have made the right decision—you won".
 This humbling moment served as further motivation for Brooks, an already self-driven person.

 From 1960 to 1970, Brooks set a record by playing for the U.S. national team eight times, including the 1964 and 1968 Olympic teams.
 While playing for the Rochester Mustangs in the United States Hockey League in the 1961–62 season, he formed part of the highest-scoring forward line in USHL history at the time, along with Bill Reichart and Ken Johannson.